-This exhibit compares the normal circulation of cerebrospinal fluid to the condition of the brain on 3/18/07 at 8:32 a.m.
-The normal circulation of CSF begins with its production by modified ependymal cells in the choroid plexus, around blood vessels, and along ventricular walls.
-CSF then circulates into the lateral ventricles, third ventricle, fourth ventricle, median aperture, lateral apertures, and into the subarachnoid space around the spinal cord and brain.
-Extensive intraventricular air and an epidural hematoma compress the surrounding vasculature, causing ischemia.
-Herniation and swelling of the brainstem prevents the flow of CSF out of the skull to the spinal cord, and effaces the fourth ventricle.
+This exhibit compares the normal circulation of cerebrospinal fluid (CSF) within the brain to a brain with an epidural hematoma and CSF leak.
+CSF is produced around blood vessels, along the ventricular walls, and by modified ependymal cells in the choroid plexus.
+Normally, CSF circulates into the lateral ventricles, third ventricle, fourth ventricle, median aperture, lateral apertures, and subarachnoid space surrounding the spinal cord and brain.
+The injured brain has an excess of intraventricular air and an epidural hematoma.
+The surrounding vasculature is compressed, causing ischemia.
+The herniated brainstem effaces the fourth ventricle, preventing CSF flow from the skull to the spinal cord.

 Custom Price Range: $1,300 - $1,600Request a Quote